Kalkidanalemaye/Kickstarter-analysis/README.md

 2. To start with the analysis, create two excel sheets showing results based on launch date and goals of each campaigns.

-3. Filter and formate dataset accordingly.
+3. Filter and format based on conditions accordingly.

+4. Ensure to debug errors such as "#DIV/0!" using "=IFERROR(value,value_if_error)" formula.
+This formula catches errors and replaces them with a user-defined input.

 ![Categoryoutcomes](https://github.com/Kalkidanalemaye/Kickstarter-analysis/blob/master/Categoryoutcomes.png)
 ![Outcomes](https://github.com/Kalkidanalemaye/Kickstarter-analysis/blob/master/Outcomes.png)